alpyen/fpga-mediaplayer/README.md

   - Add documentation on how to set up codec env with libraries and how to encode files
   - Wrap around 4 bit during encoding to save even more space
   - Check if the bitcrushing to 4 bits is correct and compresses uniforly
+  - Adjust codec and player to playback various sized files
+    - command-line option to set target resolution
+    - this is so we can use the small and led board by just setting the generics

 - Add output file display in summary of codec
 - Add ffmpeg parameter to enforce grayscale to save space or force specific format?